Sometimes it feels impossible to get away from it all. That’s where your introvert bedroom sanctuary comes in.

 As a card-carrying introvert myself, I’ve thankfully found a way to combat the stress and fatigue: regular alone time in what I call my “introvert bedroom sanctuary.”

-First, let’s take a look at the benefits of having your own introvert bedroom sanctuary.
-Then I’ll share with you my tips as an interior designer to help you get started.
+First, let’s take a look at the benefits of the introvert bedroom sanctuary, then I’ll share my tips as an interior designer to help you create your own.

-There are three major benefits an introvert bedroom sanctuary provides:
+There are three major benefits of an introvert bedroom sanctuary:

-Because really, evenings are the time when my partner and I get to be completely us.
-We are finally free of obligations.
-Free to relax.
-And who doesn’t want more of that?
+Evenings are the only time when my partner and I are finally free of childcare obligations, and free to relax.
 Unfortunately, it often comes at the expense of sleep/recharging/sanity.
 I know I’m not the only introvert who does this.
-So in our introvert bedroom sanctuaries, we have to make that precious sleep time count.

-Think of it like this.
-Your introvert bedroom sanctuary is an entire room where you can (for a time) shut and lock the metaphorical door.
-Leave the dishes, the car troubles, and the current political climate on the other side — and give yourself space to recharge.
-Mentally and physically.
-At least for a little while.
-For us “quiet ones,” that solo recharge time is absolutely crucial for us to function at our best.
+Think of it like this: Your introvert bedroom sanctuary is an entire room where you can (for a time) shut and lock the metaphorical (and literal) door.
+Leave the dishes, the car troubles, and the current political climate on the other side, and give yourself space to recharge, mentally and physically.
+Introverts’ brains are wired to need that alone time.

-Whether you share your bedroom with your partner or live on your own, you deserve a place where you can store just your things.
-Your special I can’t believe I spent this much on a little bottle of hand cream but it’s oh so nice lotion.
-The photo of you and your mom on a beach smiling into the wind.
-The little things that mean a lot to you.
-This entire room should be a place of comfort and intimacy for you.
+Whether you share your bedroom with your partner or live alone, you deserve a place where you can store just your things.
+Your special I can’t believe I spent this much on a little bottle of hand cream but it’s oh so nice lotions, or the photo of you and your mom on a beach smiling into the wind — all the little things that mean a lot to you.
+Whether it’s the entire room or just a portion of it, your introvert bedroom sanctuary should be a place of comfort and intimacy for you.